Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Other topics/Log Analytic Workspace.md

 - From compliance standpoint, Log analytics workspace can be Used to ingest and save data from multiple solutions for up to 7 years.

 ---
+# Cost

+There is no upfront cost for creating a log analytic workspace.
+You will be billed on the bases of

+1. Data ingestion.
+2. Retention period (Archive Period).
+3. The Region where you deploy your workspace, which can help your ingress cost.

+## Daily Cap

+You can limit the amount of data ingestion using this feature.
+You only configure this if you are sure about the amount of data will not cross the limit you configure.

+Once the limit reach, no more data is ingested for that particular day.

+Data collection gets resumed at the reset time, and this reset time cannot be changed.
+An event is sent to a table called *Log Management*.
+You can optionally create an alert rule to send an alert when this event is created.

+You can configure daily cap for your different workspaces.

+There are also some data types that are excluded by the daily cap.
+So billable data types are capped if the daily cap is met.

+---
 # Other Topics

 [[Monitoring Agents (MMA, AMA)]]